Julieta-VC/julieta-vc.github.io/_pages/about.md

 In my dissertation, I explore how women react and organize to the threat of gender violence with a special (but non-exclusive) focus on Latin America.

 Before the PhD, I earned a B.S. in Economics from Universidad de Chile and an M.A. in Politics from NYU.
+I also worked for the Chilean government's Department of Education implementing a new policy for free tuition in higher education.